lnxpy/pyaction/docs/contact.md

 </div>

 You can also subscribe to [my newsletter](https://blog.imsadra.me) and enjoy my technical articles.
-As a Python developer, I mainly write about science, tech, and software.
+As a Python developer, I mainly write about science, tech, and software. :writing_hand: